1. Stopped By The Police On The Street, Now What?

 ANSWER:

 Once you are read your rights by the police you will be asked if you understand what has been said.
+You can request for these rights to be explained to you in a language that you understand.
 If you answer "yes", you will be taken to have been read your rights and the police will expect you to protect your own rights.
 The best thing to do is to remain silent at all times and request a parent, guardian or lawyer, who can assist you in protecting your rights.

 b.
 Does it matter where I am when the police read me my rights? (street, station, police car, etc.)

 No. The police, if they are effecting an arrest, must read you your rights during the arrest.
-If you ask the police what your rights are, should explain to you immediately.
+If you ask the police what your rights are, they should explain it to you immediately.
+If they do not explain your rights to you, you may request that they do so.

-• If police have arrested you and if you are under the age of 18, police are required to immediately notify your parent, caretaker or legal guardian.
+- If police have arrested you and if you are under the age of 18, the police are required to immediately notify your parent, caretaker or legal guardian.

 a.
 Am I required to make a statement?